Home Energy Management Systems (HEMS): Efficient solutions for your home

 • Applications with all energy modules for different target groups (services alternatively available as API)

-• HEMS Gateway in different versions (from several manufacturers)
+• HEMS gateway in different versions (from several manufacturers), including HEMS for optimizing the use of self-generated solar energy.

-• Connectivity expertise for the integration of the required hardware in the building (Connect program)
+• Connectivity expertise for integrating the required hardware in the building (Connect program)

-• Property management software to manage all properties and HEMS systems
+• Property management software for managing all properties and HEMS systems

 • APIs and interfaces for E2E process integration (e.g. support, service, maintenance)

-Part 2: EEG makes self-generated electricity via PV systems a key technology
+EEG makes self-generated electricity from PV systems a key technology

 The Renewable Energy Act (EEG) is the biggest energy policy amendment in decades and lays the foundations for Germany to achieve its climate targets.

 The new version of the EEG has the ambition to accelerate the expansion of renewable energies.
-It sets high targets for this - because 80 percent of the electricity in the Federal Republic is to come from renewable energies by 2030.
-A significant part of the EEG 23 focuses on the expansion of photovoltaics across the board.
+It sets high targets for this - as 80% of electricity in Germany is to come from renewable energies by 2030.
+A significant part of EEG 23 focuses on the expansion of photovoltaics across the board.

 In this context, the EEG 23 focuses on incentives for investments that are intended to simplify and improve the expansion of PV systems: